lakkshya/lakkshya/README.md

 # 💫 About Me:
-- I’m interested in Programming and Development<br>- I'm currently working on App Development<br>- I’m currently learning Flutter and Dart<br>- I’m looking to collaborate on some projects.
+- I’m interested in Programming and Development<br>- I'm currently working on Web Development<br>- I’m currently learning ReactJS<br>- I’m looking to collaborate on some projects.

 ## 🌐 Socials: